MaliOfficial Name: Republic of Mali

 Cultural Property: Mali is a signatory to the Treaty on Cultural Property, which restricts exportation of Malian archeological objects, in particular those from the Niger River Valley.
 Visitors seeking to export any such property are required by Malian law to obtain an export authorization from the National Museum in Bamako.
-It is advisable to contact the Embassy of Mali in Washington or the nearest Malian consulate for specific information regarding customs requirements.
+Contact the Embassy of Mali in Washington D.C. or the nearest Malian consulate for specific information regarding customs requirements.
 U.S. Customs and Border Protection may impose corresponding import restrictions in accordance with the Convention on Cultural Property Implementation Act.

 Currency/Access to Funds: Currency exchange facilities are slow and often use out-of-date exchange rates.
 The U.S. Embassy is unable to provide exchange facilities for private U.S. citizens.
 There are several ATMs in Bamako that accept U.S. citizens’ credit/debit cards, though they do not function reliably.
 Maximum withdrawals are generally limited to $400, and local banks charge up to $20 per transaction for use of their ATMs.
-There are some ATMs outside of Bamako in Segou, Sikasso, Koutiala, Gao, and Mopti, though they are sporadic and occasionally inoperational.
+There are some ATMs outside of Bamako in Segou, Sikasso, Koutiala, Gao, and Mopti, though they are sporadic and occasionally inoperable.
 Credit cards are accepted only at the largest hotels, Banque Atlantique, a few travel agencies (for an extra fee), and very few select restaurants.
 Cash advances from credit cards are available in Mali only via Western Union.

 Photography: Exercise caution when taking photographs in Mali.
 Photographing any official object, entity, or person is restricted.
 These restrictions include infrastructure, facilities, government buildings, as well as individuals.
 You should obtain explicit permission from the Malian government before photographing transportation facilities and government buildings.
 Taking a photograph without permission in any public area or around any of the above listed facilities often provokes a prompt response from security personnel or offends the people being photographed.
 Taking photos of the U.S. Embassy in Bamako is prohibited.